sopel39/github-contributions/README.md

 # github-contributions
-A python script to get contribution metrics for all members of a GitHub organization.
+A Python script to get contribution metrics for all members of a GitHub organization.
 The script utilizes the GitHub GraphQL API and exports the report to a csv file.

 Build the Docker image:
 ```bash